-- Someone claiming to be tech support for a real company may say that viruses have been detected on your computer. - Then they may ask you to follow instructions to save your data, which could allow them to install malicious software on your computer or steal your personal information. - To avoid these scams, hang up the phone or ignore the message and then reach out to the company directly through channels listed on their website. - Do not interact with the unsolicited message.
+- Someone claiming to be tech support for a real company may say that viruses have been detected on your computer or broadband router. - Then they may ask you to follow instructions to save your data, or grant them remote access to your computer, which will allow them to install malicious software on your computer, access your bank or steal your personal information. - To avoid these scams, hang up the phone or ignore the message and then reach out to the company directly through channels listed on their website. - Do not interact with the unsolicited message. - If you think that your computer or other device has been infected with malware, immediately run a scan, or seek professional help.